Paul Tisdale: Colchester United

 On 1 April 2021, Tisdale joined Colchester United in an advisory role until the end of the season, assisting inexperienced head coach Hayden Mullins as Colchester attempted to stay in the Football League.

 Stevenage

 Tisdale was appointed as manager of League Two club Stevenage, taking on the role on 29 November 2021.
 He left the club on 16 March 2022, with Stevenage having won three of his 21 matches as manager.

+Celtic

+On 16 October 2024, Tisdale was appointed Head of Football Operations at Scottish Premiership club Celtic.

 Personal life

 Born in Malta, Tisdale went to Beechen Cliff School in Bath, England, where he was childhood friends with actor Andrew Lincoln.
 In 2017, Lincoln said "One of my oldest and dearest friends happens to be Paul Tisdale.
 So I've been watching him very avidly throughout his whole career and I've been very proud of him."

 Tisdale's uncle is Game of Thrones actor James Faulkner who played Randyll Tarly in the show.

 His brother Peter Tisdale also played at Bath City and Team Bath, and attracted interest from Football League clubs such as Queens Park Rangers and AFC Bournemouth, before deciding on a corporate career after graduating from the University of Bath with a degree in politics and economics.